lincolnpoh/github-learning-repo/README.md

 "git pull <[Insert name of repo/ remote name.
 Eg: origin] [Insert name of target branch.
 Eg: master] (if we have specified "-u" flag during the git push command, we can skip specifying the remote branch, because Git already know where to pull from.)>": This command combines both the fetch and the merge command into one.

-"git clone [Insert URL of remote repo which ends with .git.
-Eg: https://github.com/lincolnpoh/github-learning-repo.git] [Optionally include destination directory to be cloned to.
+"git clone [Insert URL of remote repo which ends with ".git".]
+[Optionally include destination directory to be cloned to.
 Eg: cloned_project]": Clones an exact copy of a remote repository to our local repo.
 It also keeps a reference to the original repo that allows us to run command such as git pull from that remote repo.

 -----------------
 --Git knowledge--